 Algorithm: Cataracts

-Cataracts are the leading cause of blindness worldwide; 90% are age-related.
+Cataracts are the leading cause of blindness worldwide; most cataracts are age-related.

-Primary indication for cataract surgery is visual impairment leading to significant lifestyle changes for th...
+The primary indication for cataract surgery is visual impairment leading to significant lifestyle...

 Sign up for a 10-day FREE Trial now and receive full access to all content.